Ultragliass/PirateTravel-server/README.md

-# Vacoronation - server
+# Pirate Travel - server

-This will be the server side for the Vacoronation project.
+This will be the server side for the Pirate Travel project.

 ## Instructions

-- Run script in `sql` folder in your MySql workbench.
+- Run script in `sql` folder in your MySql workbench or the likes.
 - Run `npm i`.
 - Alter `sql.ts` with your host, user, and password.
 - Set `JWT_SECRET=<secret>`. (`test` by default)